 Ausgrid welcomes questions or comments about the project at any time (see project contacts top right).
 Community feedback assists us to identify potential issues and address them in our construction plans to minimise impacts.

-Pending approval, this project would involve installing the new 132,000-volt cable and spare conduit through streets in Matraville and Maroubra.
+This project will involve installing the new 132,000-volt cable and spare conduits through streets in Matraville and Maroubra.
 Retiring the existing cable between the substations would involve some work at various locations along that cable route and at the substations themselves.